BradySkylight/eicr-schematron-validation/README.md

 ## Schematron Output

 The output from this validator is not in the expected format for TTC functionality.
 There is more work to do to translate the report.svrl file(s) into the proper XML format that TTC expects from APHL Schematron Error Output.
 However, for now this tool can suffice as a validation tool.

-I am using the provided APHL Schematron to validate various eICR messages that are samples provided by [AIMs](https://ecr.aimsplatform.org/ehr-implementers/test-package.php).
-Some of the messages have been modified to produce errors during validation, while others have not been modified to demonstrate what a valid eICR looks like.
-A sampling of what the output errors, related to our work, look like:

 ## Execution